 Note that the databases are usually identified by vendor, either by being followed by an indicator like (EBSCO) or (ProQuest), or simply by name, like JSTOR.
 These are the major research journal databases we will discuss here.
 There are several others that the techniques discussed here will work with, and we will mention them below.

 When one accesses these databases from on-campus, it is simply a matter of clicking a link and accessing the database home page.
 From off-campus, however, the user must supply his/her Palomar College credentials (username and password) before gaining access to the database.
 This is because the databases monitor incoming web traffic, and traffic that comes from the range of valid Palomar College IP addresses is permitted through unchallenged.
 From off-campus the database access must be routed through what is called a proxy server in order to let the database web servers know that this is a valid Palomar College inquiry, and not just some random attempt by an anonymous web user to access freely access for-pay information.
 The proxy server tells the database server that this is a valid Palomar inquiry, provided that the user can provide valid Palomar credentials, i.e., the user’s Palomar College username and password.
-For students this is their eServices/Blackboard username and password.
+For students this is their eServices username and password.
 For faculty members this is their Palomar College email username and password.

 The reason for providing this long winded explanation is to explain why the external links to journal database articles from these vendors must be created with a prefix that routes them through Palomar’s journal database proxy server.
 It is the proxy server’s job to verify the user’s credentials and pass the request on to the vendor database, which sees these requests as coming from a valid Palomar IP address.
 Note the name of the proxy server, prozy.palomar.edu.
-This name is essential in setting up external links to the journal database articles so that they can be accessed from both on and off-campus students.
-The procedure for finding and creating the actual URL you must use to create an external link in Blackboard varies by vendor, as follows:
+This name is essential in setting up links to the journal database articles so that they can be accessed from both on and off-campus students.
+The procedure for finding and creating the actual URL you must use to create a link varies by vendor, as follows:

 In the case of EBSCO databases, our library staff has worked with EBSCO to automatically embed this proxy address into the permanent links to journal database articles.
-When performing a search for an EBSCO database article, simply click the Citation link and copy the external link for use in Blackboard.
+When performing a search for an EBSCO database article, simply click the Citation link and copy the external link for use in your course.

 Click the citation icon: